smfreeze/Scripts/README.md

 ## newlog.bat

+Simple journal folder/file creation script.

-cd's into a directory called store and creates a new journal log, then launches notepad for said log.
+CD's into store and creates a new journal log, then launches notepad for said log.

 Day directory in form YY.MM.DD for example 24.2.16